Bella Araujo Flaunts Major Cleavage And Curvy Booty In Scandalously Tiny Gold Dress

 The 29-year-old social media influencer captured herself seemingly inside a large walk-in closet for the two-image slideshow, as racks of clothing filled the background.
 She snapped the images with her Apple iPhone as she struck two sultry poses.

-In the first photo, she stood with the front of her figure facing the mirror as she put on leg forward and propped her derriere out.
+In the first photo, she stood with the front of her figure facing the mirror as she put one leg forward and popped her derrière out.
 She smiled widely and directed her gaze towards her phone’s screen.
 The second image honed in on her upper body, which was angled to one side, highlighting her face, chest, and torso.
 She smiled sweetly once more.

 Her highlighted brunette locks were flipped to the left and looked to be in their natural curly state as they fell down her back and over one shoulder.
-She rocked her square-shaped nails long with a light polish.
+Her square-shaped nails were long and were painted with a light polish.

 She showcased her killer curves in a tiny dress from Balada, a Brazilian-based clothing brand she frequently sports.
-The garment, which was a shimmering light-gold color, featured a wrap-around neck, three gold chains that bridged the fabric over her left thigh, and a large cut-out in the front that revealed a massive view of cleavage.
+The garment, which was a shimmering light-gold color, featured a wrap-around neck, three gold chains that bridged the fabric over her left thigh, and a large cutout in the front that revealed a massive view of her cleavage.
 The formfitting number was also very short, drawing the eye to her curvy hips, pert booty, and toned thighs.

-Bella completed the look with a pair of pink, furry, lace-up stiletto heels.
+Bella completed the look with a pair of pink, furry lace-up stiletto heels.

 According to the post’s geotag, she was snapped in her hometown of Manaus, Brazil.
 In the caption, she shared a heart-face emoji and tagged both of Balada’s Instagram handles.